 Clare has a very keen interest in sport having run the marathon in 2004 and is a qualified gym instructor.
 She currently runs the gym at the Colchester 6th form college for students 16-19 years of age and also instructs a regular weekly spin class for the college staff, which is not for the faint hearted!

-Keith has worked extensively with numerous high level junior and youth athletes in a variety of sports to help them with their flexibility and conditioning.
+He has been a member of the Mersea Road Clinic team since 2014 and has worked extensively with numerous high level youth athletes and local sports clubs to help them with their flexibility and conditioning.

-In his limited spare time his activities include all racket sports, tai chi, golf and juggling the activities of his three children.
+In his limited spare time his activities include all racket sports, gym, and juggling the activities of his three children.

 Denise is Osteopath and Sports Massage Therapist, who graduated from the British college of Osteopathic medicine in 2013.
 She has worked in private practice for 2 years and uses a primarily structural approach but also is keen on using visceral, exercise prescriptions, nutritional advice and education to prevent problems from reoccurring.
 She is particularly interested in the head, jaw, neck and neuroanatomy.
 As a health and fitness enthusiast, Denise practises Pilates, Hatha Yoga and circuit training.
 This has developed her deep understanding of the body’s mechanics.